Netcracker/qubership-git-system-follower/docs/ADRs/ADR-0001-storing-gear-in-repo-as-text.md

 This approach creates a **remote cache** within the repository too  as in the [previous section](#storing-the-entire-previous-version-in-the-repository-as-full-directory-plain-text), allowing quick retrieval or deletion of Gears that have been used in this repository.
 One option is to use a method similar to Helm: store the entire Gear as a protobuf object + compress + encode in base64 or just compress + encode in base64 (in both cases resulting: a large single string).

-To work with protobuf, we'll need the `protobuf` library (size: 1.6MB) and the `protobuf-compiler` (size: 18.7MB), as well as some overhead related to using it: developers must understand this protocol, generate or store a prepared `.proto` file (see [Protocol Buffers Documentation](https://protobuf.dev/)), fields in the file may change, and it’s necessary to consider support for backward compatibility.
+To work with protobuf, we'll need the `protobuf` library (size: 1.6MB) and the `protobuf-compiler` (size: 18.7MB), as well as some overhead related to using it: developers must understand this protocol, generate or store a prepared `.proto` file (see [Protocol Buffers Documentation](https://protobuf.dev/)), fields in the file may change, and it's necessary to consider support for backward compatibility.

 A comparison of Gear serialization sizes using yaml/json vs protobuf: